EvokeMadness/tamagotchi-battery-door/README.md

 # Tamagotchi Connection Battery Door

-Download from Printables here: [`Download Link`](https://www.printables.com/model/1479415-tamagotchi-connection-battery-door)
+- Download from Printables here: [`Download Link`](https://www.printables.com/model/1479415-tamagotchi-connection-battery-door)
+- Download from Thingiverse here: [`Download Link`](https://www.thingiverse.com/thing:7199640)

-### Summary
+## Summary

 3D printable replacement battery door for the Tamagotchi connection.

+* * *

+# Summary

+3D printable replacement battery door for the Tamagotchi connection.

-### Print Settings
+# Print Settings

+- Supports: For support enforcers only (See Additional Information below)
+- Infill: 15%
+- Brim: false

+# Additional Information

-- Print with supports.
+- **Notes**
 	- Paint-on supports have been added to the 3MF file.
 The supports are located at the following:
 		- Refer to this if you are using the STL file.
 			- Lower battery door tabs
 			- Screw hole pocket

+* * *

 ## Preview